ThyaTechnology/demo-remote-inference/README.md

  - image: local path of one or more image(s) to process
  - split_image_V: number of vertical split for the image
  - split_image_H: number of horizontal split for the image
+ - remove_empty_pixels: remove empty pixels and create smaller-size images
+ - overlapping_pixels: number of overlapping pixel on each patch

 ## Extra